 The Speaking Science reception will be held from 5-7 p.m. at the Weisman Art Museum (WAM).
+Listen to the finalists of the Graduate School’s Three Minute Thesis Competition.
 Reception guests will have private access to the Museum’s collections.
 Live music by the Broken Heartland String Band will have you dancing, or at the very least, tapping your feet.

 Created by our graphic recorder extraordinaire Amy Sparks who will be returning to Speaking Science again this year

-Sponsoring colleges and units have advance access to tickets on November 15th.
-Tickets will become available to the greater University of Minnesota community on Dec.
-1. Registration is limited to graduate students, post-docs, faculty and staff members at the University of Minnesota.
+Sponsoring colleges and units have advance access to tickets from Nov.
+20th to Dec.
+6. Tickets will become available to the greater University of Minnesota community on Dec.
+9. Registration is limited to graduate students, post-docs, faculty and staff members at the University of Minnesota.